EmilGus/coinalarm/README.md

 # coinalarm
-A python script that fetches the price of any cryptocoin listed on coinmarketcap.com and sends a email via Gmail when the price has surpassed a specific price.
+A python script that fetches the price of any cryptocoin listed on coinmarketcap.com and sends a email via Gmail when the coin has surpassed, or fallen below, a specified price.

-usage: coinalarm.py [name-of-cryptocoin] [alarm-price-in-dollars]
+usage: ./coinalarm.py [name-of-cryptocoin] [alarm-price-in-dollars] [method (rising/falling)]

+examples:
-example: coinalarm.py bitcoin 1500
+  coinalarm.py bitcoin 1500 rising

-todo: falling price alert, subject in mail
+  coinalarm.py dash 10 falling